 Statistics show that 1 in 3 Swedish adults go boating annually, and this translates to 2.5 million boating enthusiasts.
 If you love boating, you probably like enjoying the experience with your family.
 However, what if you want to go on a yachting trip with your baby?
 Sailing with a baby can be challenging, but if you take steps to ensure safety, then bringing your baby along can be very enjoyable.

 Temperatures can get very high out on the water, especially during the summer.
 And if your baby is not protected from the sun, he or she can feel overheated or sick.
-In order to keep your baby cool, you can provide some shade by using a bimini top.
+To keep your baby cool, you can provide some shade by using a bimini top.
 This top is usually effective in blocking the sun's rays and can keep a large part of your yacht cool.
-It may also help to bring along a sun hat or an extra beach umbrella in order to provide your baby an extra layer of protection, especially where a bimini top can't provide shade.
+It may also help to bring along a sun hat or an extra beach umbrella to provide your baby an extra layer of protection, especially where a bimini top can't provide shade.